The High Cost of Building Your Own Analytics

 OK, so you could use CORREL in Excel, but are you sure the numbers going into that formula are what’s needed?

-Next you decide you want to run cross-platform analytics to see how your customers interact with your product across different platforms.
+Next you decide you want to run to see how your customers interact with your product across different platforms.
 This isn’t straightforward, so forget about using a spreadsheet for this.
 If you’re still set on building your own platform, be prepared to spend a huge chunk of time perfecting this.

 Let’s not forget that you’ll have to build in security features.
 Available platforms manage this for you; it’s difficult to do on your own.
 How are you going to make sure the right people have access to data?
 Also, how are you going to make sure key pieces of data aren’t accidentally deleted?
 Spreadsheets are very limited when it comes to this, and building this from scratch will eat up hours of your time.